Wieschie/autograder/docs/development.md

 * JobObjects work well when associating the parent script with a single job
   * Complicates limiting the number of active processes.
 Should be able to set the limit to the configured value + 1 (script is included in the job)
   * @TODO Does the junit runner spawn additional processes?  need to investigate
+* @TODO RLIMIT_NPROC applies to the user that owns the process, not just the process.  for this to work, script must be run as a separate user.